 You can store recordings of calls with a client here.
 More detail coming soon!

 Personal: Use this to designate notes that are personal in nature.
-Keep in mind that they will display to all system users who access that client's profile - they aren't confidential.
-You can use this field to record where you met the client, the client's kids’ names, or other information that may help personalize your client communications.
+Keep in mind that they will display to all system users who access this consumer's profile - they aren't confidential.
+You can use this field to record where you met the client, the client's kids’ names, or other information that may help personalize communications.
 In the notes field, personal notes are marked with a green person icon.

-Mark a task as complete: Click the "+" to expand the task.
-Click the "Done" box.
+Mark a task as complete: Click the Done box.

-Email tasks: If a task is labeled "Email," click the eye icon to see the email that went out to the client.
-If Insureio was unable to send the email, you'll see a red exclamation point.
+Email tasks: If a task was to send an email, you'll see an eye icon next to the task title.
+Click the eye to see the email that went out to the client.
+NOTE: If Insureio was unable to send the email, you'll see a red exclamation point.
 Hover over the exclamation point to see what happened.
 Insureio will show you a message like this: "This message failed X times.
 For details, check your warning emails for task 1234 and task 5678."
 Those system emails will give you more information about why an email didn't send and how to fix it.